cedaro/grunt-wp-i18n/README.md

 grunt.initConfig({
     makepot: {
         target: {
+            options: {
                 cwd: '',           // Directory of files to internationalize.
                 domainPath: '',    // Where to save the POT file.
                 i18nToolsPath: '', // Path to the i18n tools directory.
                 mainFile: '',      // Main project file.
                 potFilename: '',   // Name of the POT file.
                 type: 'wp-plugin'  // Type of project (wp-plugin or wp-theme).
+            }
         }
     }
 });